-The risk (likelihood) of salinity is driven by rainfall and irrigation.
+The risk (likelihood and consequence) of salinity is driven by rainfall and irrigation.

 The recent protracted drought (1996-2009) produced a watertable recession in response to reduced rainfall and in this time salinity became of lesser significance.
 In 2010 and 2011, however, record breaking rainfall and floods reversed groundwater recessions and in most instances groundwater discharge has been re-activated to pre-drought conditions.

-Whilst the threat of salinity is real and tangible, the risk is largely unknown and intimately linked to the future climate.
-If we continue to experience high rainfall, particularly in the winter months, we can expect to see an expansion in salinity.
-If we return to drought conditions watertable will fall mitigating the threat.
+Whilst the threat of salinity is real and tangible, the likelihood is intimately linked to the future climate.
+If we continue to experience high rainfall, particularly in the winter months, we can expect to see an expansion in the areas affected by salinity.
+If we return to drought conditions the watertable will fall mitigating the threat.
 However, groundwater is much more strongly buffered than surface water, and accordingly rises and falls will occur over a much longer timeframe.
 Accordingly, once salinity has occurred the land will need to be carefully managed over long periods if it is to be restored to former productive capacity.